Bit-Wasp/BitWasp/documentation/files/libraries/Bw_config.php.txt

 	public $price_index 			= "Disabled";

 	/**
-	 * Ban After Inactivity
-	 *
-	 * Users can be banned after a certain period of inactivity.
-This ban
-	 * will trigger an automatic refund of bitcoins to the users cashout address.
-	 * The default is to allow accounts to remain active indefinitely.
-	 */
-	public $refund_after_inactivity	= 0;

-	/**
-	 * Delete Transactions After
-	 *
-	 * Administrators may chose to clear transaction history after a certain
-	 * period of time.
-The default setting is to store all transaction history.
-	 */
-	public $delete_transactions_after = 0;

-	/**
 	 * Delete Messages After
 	 *
 	 * Administrators may chose to clear user messages after a certain period